otrv4/otrv4/otrv4.md

      new public keys from Alice:
      * Follows what is defined in the
        [When you receive a Data Message](#when-you-receive-a-data-message)
        section.
-Note that he will perform a new DH ratchet.
+Note that he will perform a new DH ratchet for the first received data message.
 When he wants to send a data message, he will follow the
        [When you send a Data Message](#when-you-send-a-data-message) section, and perform a new DH Ratchet.